richardloopez/PRISM_Protected-Region-Insertion-Suite-for-Modeling/README.md

 ```

 ### 11.4.
-Parallelism and Performance
+Dual-Stage Parallelization

+Unlike simple scripts, PRISM separates the workflow into two distinct parallelization tiers:

+Orchestrator Level (Slurm): Splits the massive AutoModel task into independent Slurm Array tasks to overcome memory or wall-clock limits on single nodes.

-PRISM is built on MODELLER's parallel job architecture to accelerate model generation.
+Worker Level (MODELLER): PRISM is built on MODELLER's parallel job architecture to accelerate model generation.
 When **NUM_PROCESSORS** is set to a value greater than 1, the main controller spawns that number of **controller.worker** processes, each responsible for building a single structure.
 This parallel design has two important implications for performance tuning.

 #### 11.4.1.
 NUM_PROCESSORS and HPC (SLURM) Configuration